Wonder Woman 1984 & Microsoft

 Mission hub

 The more puzzles solved and skill learned, the more they earned.
-Completing each challenge unlocked a new tier of prizes at the mission hub that Wonder Woman fans would love.
+Completing each challenge unlocked a new tier of prizes at the campaign's mission hub, where fans could also find exclusive branded content as well as opportunities to learn more, courtesy of the Smithsonian.

 ww84_xbox_prizes